Holistic Therapy Insurance UK: What Does It Cover?

 Getty/DedMityay

-Some massage therapists travel to the homes or businesses of clients, so it may be helpful to consult an expert about coverage in these situations.
+Some massage therapists travel to clients' homes or businesses, so it may be helpful to consult an expert about coverage in these situations.
 Car insurance is typically required for those who travel this way, but it may also be helpful to ask your insurance provider if entering a client’s home involves any legal risk.

 Some business owners may also employ other therapists, who can be covered by certain types of plans.
 In some cases, the owner of a massage therapy practice may choose to purchase personal accident insurance, which may cover both themselves and any employees in case they’re injured at work or outside of work.